How to Reduce Beans Bloating

 Never undercook beans.
 Most dry beans should be cooked for at least 1 hour, except when using pressure cookers.
 Cooking the beans thoroughly continues the process of eliminating the complex oligosaccharides.

-Prepare the beans recipes where the beans coat is completely removed such as in Nigerian Moi Moi and Akara.
-Removing the beans coat greatly reduces the unwanted sustances in the beans.
+Prepare the beans recipes where the beans coat is completely removed such as in Nigerian Moi Moi, Akara, White Moi Moi (Ekuru) and Peeled Beans Porridge.
+Removing the beans coat greatly reduces the unwanted substances in the beans.

 Some eating habits that will help reduce beans bloating are: